dunajski/lemme_sleep/README.md

 This simple device  should be able to do few simple tasks listed below:

-* generate random numbers which is done with unstable LSB of ADC result, :game_die:
+* generate random numbers which is done with unstable LSB of ADC result :game_die:,

-* measure hold and release button time pressed by user :watch: ,
+* measure hold and release button time pressed by user :watch:,

 * control vibrating motor with desired timer intervals,